webmozart/json/README.md

 }
 ~~~

-By default, the version must be enclosed by slashes.
-Appending the version to
+The version must be enclosed by slashes.
+Appending the version to the schema,
-the schema, for example, won't work:
+for example, won't work:

 ~~~json
 {